yf-1229/KituneG0n/README.md

 I am a Japanese developer!

-I likes fish and vim!
+I love fish and vim!

 Head of Web Development at [VCborn](https://vcborn.com)